microsoft/Microsoft.Unity.Analyzers/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 #### Checklist
 <!-- Please follow this template for your PR to be considered-->
-- [ ] I have read the [Contribution Guide](/CONTRIBUTING.md).
+- [ ] I have read the [Contribution Guide](/CONTRIBUTING.md) ;
-- [ ] If you're contributing a new analyzer or suppressor, there's an approved issue describing the change.
+- [ ] There is an approved issue describing the change when contributing a new analyzer or suppressor ;
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works ;
-- [ ] I have added necessary documentation (if appropriate)
+- [ ] I have added necessary documentation (if appropriate) ;

 #### Short description of what this resolves: